-Welcome to Lake Arbutus Motor Sports, the source for all of your all-terrain (ATV) and watercraft needs.
-We have a great selection of late model, dependable ATVs and jet skis for rental.
-We also have a large selection of used jet skis and ATVs, and a huge variety of clothing, gear, and accessories, including Fox and Thor Apparel.
+Welcome to Arbutus Motorsports, the source for all of your all-terrain (ATV) and watercraft needs.
+We have a great selection of late model, dependable ATVs /UTVs jet skis, and pontoon boats for rent.
+We also have a large selection of used jet skis and ATVs, and a nice variety of clothing, gear, and accessories, including Thor Apparel.
 Come and enjoy a fun filled day on Lake Arbutus or a scenic tour of the local ATV trail system.

 CENTER OF ADVENTURE

-Located 13 miles from Black River Falls on Lake Arbutus by Russell Memorial Park, Lake Arbutus Motor Sports is a perfect addition to the already abundant recreational opportunities.
-Not only are we surrounded by camp sites, ATV trails, and hiking trails, there are also places available to rent cabins, or get out on the lake by renting one of our pontoon boats or canoes.
-Let Lake Arbutus Motor Sports help you take part in the adventure.
+Located 13 miles from Black River Falls on Lake Arbutus by Russell Memorial Park, Arbutus Motorsports is a perfect addition to the already abundant recreational opportunities.
+Not only are we surrounded by camp sites, ATV trails, and hiking trails, there are also places available to rent cabins, or get out on the lake by renting one of our pontoon boats.
+Let Arbutus Motorsports help you take part in the adventure.

-Helmet required if ATV is rented from Lake Arbutus.
+Helmet required if ATV/UTV is rented from Arbutus Motorsports.

 A. All Terrain Vehicle Operation in Wisconsin